-Review up to 3 incorrect cards by saying:
+Review up to 3 incorrect cards with students by saying:

 Look at the question.
 Does the word problem tell a story about two or more amounts combined for a total?
 Does the word problem tell a story about two amounts being compared?
-Or does the word problem tell a story about an amount that increases or decreases?
+Or does the word problem tell a story about a starting amount that increases or decreases?

 If correct: That's right.
-If incorrect: Let's look at this together (Review problem).
+If incorrect: Let's look at this card together (Review problem).